Confederate Railroad Construction Plans

 Columbia, S. C. to Augusta, Ga.

 This road would have required 69 miles of iron and would have finished the other 10 miles on South Carolina Railroad track from Graniteville to Augusta (Hamburg was on the South Carolina side of the Savannah River and had been the first terminus of the original South Carolina RR).
 This road was probably the most important road not constructed by the Confederacy, since it gave an inland route between the Georgia Railroad and the Central (of Georgia) Railroad on the west and the Charlotte & South Carolina Railroad on the east.
 This would have relieved the stress on the roads near the coast and, most importantly, would have provided a line of transportation if the coastal roads were captured or destroyed in North or South Carolina.
 A considerable amount of grading was done in 1864 (25 miles were reported complete), but no track was laid until 1867.
-William Johnston was the President, James G. Gibbs the Chief Engineer and Henry Moore was Secretary & Treasurer.
+William Johnston was the President, James G. Gibbes the Chief Engineer and Henry Moore was Secretary & Treasurer.
+The second name was changed in a reorganization in December, 1863.

 AR, C&SC 1-1-63 P